datacamp/community-courses-introduction-to-probability-and-data-labs/chapter1.md

 The markdown file contains the instuctions to answer the multiple choice question below.

-Q2.
-What command would you use to extract just the counts of girls born?
+<strong>Q2.
+What command would you use to extract just the counts of girls born?</strong>

 *** =instructions
 - `arbuthnot$boys`